Independent Governance Group

 • Are we adhering to it?

-• One size generally doesn’t fit all, so how can we adapt the process to meet our scheme requirements?
+• One size generally doesn’t fit all, so what is important in order to adapt the process to meet your scheme requirements?

 These questions are all pre-cursers to the ORA in terms of assessing the effectiveness and usefulness of the current documented policies.